hoywan/OSP_backend/README.md

 11. You can check view all data inside OSP>Survey in the MongoDB compass after you create one survey.

 ### Solution to MongoDB problem (can't be connected, ECONNREFUSED 127.0.0.1:27017 in Compass)
+Enter the below in terminal to restart the service

 ```terminal
 brew services restart mongodb-community@8.0